Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 Next, we will build our CRAN packages.
 More information on developing CRAN packages can be found in [the official documentation](https://cran.r-project.org/web/packages/rcompendium/vignettes/developing_a_package.html).

-To build your package, first you'll need devtools installed.
+To build your package, you'll first need `devtools` installed.
 To do this enter:

 ```r
 install.packages("devtools")
 library(devtools)
 ```

-Then make sure that the current working directory is set to the folder your package files are located (e.g. `DESCRIPTION`, `NAMESPACE` and `.r` files) by entering:
+Then make sure that the current working directory is set to the folder that your package files are located in (e.g. `DESCRIPTION`, `NAMESPACE` and `.r` files) by entering:

 ```r
 setwd("path/to/package")
 ```
-Before building, we also recommend generating documentation by entering `devtools::document()`, then running a check with `devtools::check()` to make sure your project is free from errors.
+Before building, we also recommend generating documentation by entering `devtools::document()` and then running a check with `devtools::check()` to make sure your project is free from errors.

 Then build your package by entering: